FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

       <tr>
          <td><strong>Account Name</strong>*
 <p><em>text box</em></p>         </td>
          <td><p>The name of the account must be unique for the system.
 If an account already exists with the name you specify, {{< SecureTransport/componentshortname  >}} prompts you to enter another name.
 This field is mandatory.
 Account Names cannot contain more than 80 characters.
 You cannot enter spaces-only values in this field.
-For more information, see <a href="#Spaces" class="MCXref xref">Spaces in required fields</a>.</p>         </td>
+For more information, see <a href="#Spaces">Spaces in required fields</a>.</p>         </td>
       </tr>
       <tr>
          <td><strong>Email Contact</strong>